bchainhub/coco/README.md

 Browse the online documentation on the [Online manual](https://cryptohub-digital.github.io/coco/).

-## Changelog

-You can check the changes in our [changelog](https://github.com/cryptohub-digital/coco/blob/master/.changelog).

 ## Informational notice

 Why we are putting underscore in front of file and when to do so?